NetworkedAssets/git4c/guides/User/index.md

 ![](images/1.2/singlefilemacro/overview.png)

 Macro consists of following elements:
+1. Branch info
-1. File name
+2. File name
-2. Information about file
+3. Information about last change
-3. Button to collapse macro
+4. Button to collapse macro
+5. Button to edit file (if it's enabled for repository by administrator)
-4. Button to show file source (only for .md, .svg and .puml)
+6. Button to show file source (only for .md, .svg and .puml)
-5. Button to show file commits
+7. Button to show file commits
+8. Button to show information about macro
+9. Button to toggle toolbar
-6. File content
+10. File content

 When file with code is shown macro contains following elements:

 ![](images/singlefilemacro/overview_code.png)

+1. Branch info
-1. File name
+2. File name
-2. Information about file
+3. Information about last change
-3. Button to hide line numbers
+4. Button to hide line numbers
-4. Button to collapse macro
+5. Button to collapse macro
+6. Button to edit file (if it's enabled for repository by administrator)
-5. Button to show file commits
+7. Button to show file commits
+8. Button to show information about macro
+9. Button to toggle toolbar
-6. File content
+10. File content

 ## PUML support